 1. Break Through Inboxes

 Video outreach is unusual and exciting and excels at breaking through to earn the attention of busy would-be buyers.
-A subject line that contains the word “video” is 8x more likely to be opened and the ability to easily set a compelling thumbnail lets you highlight your personality and get creative about earning responses.
+A video email with a compelling subject line is more likely to be opened and the ability to easily set a compelling thumbnail lets you highlight your personality and get creative about earning responses.

 If you don’t get a reply, you can always resend the same video with a different subject line.
 Whenever you’re considering leaving a voicemail, you can leave a video voicemail instead—it’s more intriguing and more likely to be opened.